pettoss/AAI-510-project/README.md

 ### Downloading the Data

-The historical transactions data is stored on Google Drive.
-To download it:
+The historical and new merchant transactions data are stored on Google Drive.
+The download script will **skip downloading any file that already exists** in the `data/` directory.

 1. Install the required package:
    ```bash